HawkAaron/MXNet-CTC/README.md

-# MxNet binding for Warp-ctc
+# MXNet binding for Warp-ctc

+> Follow [here](https://github.com/HawkAaron/mxnet-transducer#install-and-test) to build this binding in MXNet source.

-Since MxNet implementation of CTC loss cannot do well with large vocab, this repo provides a binding for MxNet.
+Since MXNet implementation of CTC loss cannot do well with large vocab, this repo provides a binding for MXNet.

 # Python wrap